 With invoicing, you can either do it the hard way or the easy way.
 The hard way is creating and sending PDFs, then bugging your clients every few days when they haven’t paid.
 The easy way is using HoneyBook’s invoicing tool that lets you create professional invoices with automated payment reminders and payment tracking.

 HoneyBook also reduces the complication for clients trying to figure out how to pay the invoices for your freelance contract.
-HoneyBook invoicing accepts online payments from all four major credit card companies (VISA, MasterCard, American Express, and Discover), or through direct bank transfers.
+HoneyBook invoicing accepts online payments using online payment software from all four major credit card companies (VISA, MasterCard, American Express, and Discover), or through direct bank transfers.
 Get paid quickly with HoneyBook invoicing and let HoneyBook’s automated tools do the payment chasing for you.

 Freelancing in the 21st century almost means being infinitely tied to your mobile device at all times.
 You can manage all of your HoneyBook CRM tools through the HoneyBook app (available for iOS and Android) or through HoneyBook’s mobile-friendly website.
 You won’t have to worry about rushing back home to your computer to respond to a proposal or send a contract; just load the app or mobile site and keep the process going anywhere, anytime.